-- 1. This Supplement dated 23 June 2020 (the Supplement) constitutes the first supplement to the Fastned B.V.
-EUR 15,000,000 Bond Programme dated 20 November 2019 (the Base Prospectus) issued by Fastned B.V. (the Issuer).
-Terms defined in the Base Prospectus have the same meaning when used in this Supplement. - This Prospectus comprises a base prospectus for all Bonds issued under the Programme for the purposes of Article 8 of Regulation 2017/1129/EU of the European Parliament and of the Council of 17 June 2017 and has been prepared in accordance with the Prospectus Regulation. - 3.
-This Supplement is an amendment and a supplement to the Base Prospectus within the meaning of article 16 of Directive 2017/1129/EU, This Supplement has been filed with and approved by the Dutch Authority for the Financial Markets ("Stichting Autoriteit Financiële Markten" or "AFM").
+- 1. This Supplement dated 30 June 2020 (the Supplement) constitutes the second supplement to the Fastned B.V.
+EUR 15,000,000 Bond Programme (increased to EUR 30.000.000) dated 20 November 2019 (the Base Prospectus) issued by Fastned B.V. (the Issuer).
+Terms defined in the Base Prospectus have the same meaning when used in this Supplement. - 2.
+This Prospectus comprises a base prospectus for all Bonds issued under the Programme for the purposes of Article 8 of Regulation 2017/1129/EU of the European Parliament and of the Council of 17 June 2017 and has been prepared in accordance with the Prospectus Regulation. - 3.
+This Supplement is an amendment and a supplement to the Base Prospectus within the meaning of article 8 of Directive 2017/1129/EU, This Supplement has been filed with and approved by the Dutch Authority for the Financial Markets ("Stichting Autoriteit Financiële Marketen" or "AFM").
 This Supplement is supplemental to, and should be read in conjunction with, the Base Prospectus and any other supplements thereto issued by the Issuer. - 4.
+This second Supplement constitutes a supplemental prospectus to the Prospectus for the purposes of article 23 of the Prospectus Regulation and has been approved by and filed with the AFM for such purposes.
+Investors who have already agreed to purchase or subscribe for the Bonds shall have the right, exercisable within two working days after the publication of this Supplement, that is until 23.59 hours Amsterdam time on 2 June 2020, to withdraw its acceptances." - 5.
 The Issuer accepts responsibility for the information contained in this Supplement.
-To the best of the knowledge of the Issuer, the information contained in this Supplement is in accordance with the facts and does not omit anything likely to affect the import of such information. - 5.
-Copies of this Supplement, the Base Prospectus and all documents incorporated by reference in the Base Prospectus can be obtained on request, free of charge, by e-mail to invest@fastcharging.com or by writing to Fastned B.V., James Wattstraat 77-79, 1097 DL, Amsterdam, The Netherlands, or on www.fastned.nl/obligaties. - 6.
-To the extent that there is any inconsistency between (a) any statement in this Supplement or any statement incorporated by reference into the Base Prospectus by this Supplement and (b) any other statement in or incorporated by reference in the Base Prospectus, the statements in (a) above will prevail. - 7.
+To the best of the knowledge of the Issuer, the information contained in this Supplement is in accordance with the facts and does not omit anything likely to affect the import of such information. - Copies of this Supplement, the Base Prospectus and all documents incorporated by reference in the Base Prospectus can be obtained on request, free of charge, by e-mail to invest@fastcharging.com or by writing to Fastned B.V., James Wattstraat 77-79, 1097 DL, Amsterdam, The Netherlands, or on www.fastned.nl/obligaties. - 7.
+To the extent that there is any inconsistency between (a) any statement in this Supplement or any statement incorporated by reference into the Base Prospectus by this Supplement and (b) any other statement in or incorporated by reference in the Base Prospectus, the statements in (a) above will prevail. - 8.
 Save as disclosed in this Supplement, there has been no other significant new factor, material mistake or inaccuracy relating to information included in the Base Prospectus since the publication of the Base Prospectus.